 What does it mean to fail the one-hour glucose test?

-It means more orange-flavored sadness syrup!
-It’s called the Glucose Tolerance Test, and this time, you get the pleasure of fasting beforehand and drinking twice as much.
 You have your blood drawn before you drink, and again every hour for three hours.
 You can’t have anything to eat or drink during that time.
 I wish I could say that it wasn’t so bad, and in the grand scheme of things it wasn’t exactly traumatic, but it definitely wasn’t fun.
 Hangry pregnant women are rarely fun.

 Some people hate the idea of the three-hour test enough that they would prefer to move along as though they have gestational diabetes.
 This means routinely checking blood sugars and eating a healthy diet.
 That is another option you could discuss with your provider.